-The third wave of coffee refers to the modern movement of creating the highest quality coffee.
-Words like gourmet and artisanal might be used.
+The Third Wave of Coffee refers to the modern movement of creating the highest quality coffee, with a focus on ethical sourcing, gourmet ingredients, and artisanal products.
 You can see parallels in the craft beer movement or the popularity of ‘smashed avocado on sourdough’ type brunches.
-People care about quality more so than ever before.
-Even if it is laced with a touch of pretentiousness.
+The demand for quality in products is higher than it’s ever been.

-Note: this will be very US-centric but similar movements have occured in parallel around the world.
+Note: this will be very US-centric but similar movements have occurred in parallel around the world.

 The third wave of coffee has had an enormous impact on coffee drinking around the world.
 Here are a few of the more notable achievements.

 Single origin coffee.
 Coffee beans are being produced and roasted to highlight their specific characteristics and tasting notes rather than being blended to provide a smoother, less distinguished taste.
 Forty years ago, you might be tempted by the popular and famous blends like the smooth-tasting Mocha-Java.
 These days you’re overwhelmed with the choice of dazzling single origins like the fruity Ethiopian Yirgacheffe, the chocolatey Guatemala Huehuetenango or countless others.

 New methods.
 The Aeropress was invented in 2005, the Hario V60 is less than ten years old and devices that had fallen by the wayside like the Siphon, the Chemex or Cold Brew coffee makers have experienced a surge in popularity.
 People are experimenting more and more.

 More independent roasters.
 There are loads of startup coffee roasters making fantastic coffee beans you can buy on practically the day of the roast, in fact, there’s probably one near you.
 There are even some that are pushing the boundaries of coffee roasting, this hyper-caffeinated Death Wish coffee fits the bill, for example.